Waterbury Addiction Treatment Resources

 At the Granite Recovery Centers, located near Waterbury, Connecticut, you can get the help you need in a relaxing and encouraging environment.
 Green Mountain Treatment Center is situated amid acres of peaceful hills in Effingham, New Hampshire.
 Residents can wander through the apple orchards or gaze out at the gorgeous lakes region as they work towards sobriety.

 Medical detox is used to keep people safe as they achieve sobriety.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.
 At Green Mountain Treatment Center, the primary method of treatment is a carefully planned 12-step curriculum.
 These 12 steps encourage people to progress from examining the root causes of their addiction to finding ways to address past mistakes and to rebuild their lives.
 New members are paired with residents who are further along the treatment path so that patients at all stages can build strong relationships while recovering.

 New Freedom Academy is located in an intimate setting in Canterbury, New Hampshire.
 The building is nestled in 17 acres of private woods, and it only treats 20 residents at a time.
 This ensures that each person has plenty of focused care while he or she recovers.
 At New Freedom Academy, you get plenty of time for one-on-one therapy.
 The professionals are trained in dealing with co-occurring mental disorders, grief, and other mental health conditions that can affect sobriety.
 Through the aid of physical exercise, meditation, yoga, and chef-prepared meals, you can improve your physical health as you fight addiction.